Financial-Times/sso-support/_posts/2016-08-30-federated-sso.md

 Verify that email address is a releasable attribute:

 * Go to [Schema Editor](https://admin.openathens.net/#SchemaEditor) section: `Menu > Preferences > Schema Editor`
-* Open the Core Attributes: Personal Account > Core Attributes
+* Open the Core Attributes item: `Personal Account > Core Attributes`
 * Verify the properties for the email field.
-It needs to display "releasable", see image.
+It needs to display `releasable`, see image.

 ![OpenAthens Schema Editor](/sso-support/assets/images/openathens-schema-editor.png)

 Add email address to the SAML response:

 * Go to [Attribute Release](https://admin.openathens.net/#ReleasePolicies) section: `Menu > Preferences > Attribute Release`
-* Click edit on the Global (all resources) policy.
+* Click edit on the `Global (all resources)` policy.
 Edit appears when you hover over the policy.
-* Click on email address.
+* Click on `email address`.
 It should be displayed with a tick.
-* Click Done
+* Click `Done`
-* Click on save changes.
+* Click on `save changes`.

 ![OpenAthens Attribute Release](/sso-support/assets/images/openathens-release-attributes.png)